betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 development.
 In August 1969, the uncrewed Russian probe Zond-7 guided by an Argon-11S digital computer completed the first fully successful Russian circumlunar mission.

+There were four on-board computers on an Apollo mission.
+There were two AGC's, one each in the CM and LM.
+The LM also had a backup computer called the *Abort Guidance System (AGS)*<sup>[63]</sup> that was designed to be used only for aborting from a lunar landing.
+The Saturn booster had its own computer called the *Launch Vehicle Digital Computer (LVDC)*.<sup>[64]</sup>The AGC included software to allow it to serve as a backup to the LVDC.
+With the flick of a switch, an Apollo astronaut could have taken control of the Saturn rocket during launch and boosted into orbit under full manual control through the AGC.

 [1]: https://en.wikipedia.org/wiki/Control_theory#Stability "Stability in Control Theory {}"
 [2]: https://www.ibiblio.org/apollo/Documents/SGA_Memo11_620716.pdf "Software Development Activities Summary Memo 1962 {}"
 [3]: https://en.wikipedia.org/wiki/Gravity_of_Earth "Earth's Lumpy Gravity Field {}"